frankstevens1/fb-data/README.md

 ### Commit selection

-After deciding on the games to collect dat for, the `--commit` argument can be passed to commit the selection.
+After deciding on the games to collect data for, the `--commit` argument can be passed to commit the selection.
 Data for past games will be scraped immediately and upcoming games will be scheduled.
 The schedule is decided by the user.

 ```bash
 python3 main.py --commit